 This carrier submitted a large number of records with very low average weekly wages (possibly a decimal place error).
 In the news, we heard about a high amount of inflation in 2021 and an even higher amount in 2022.
 That's reflected in the 5% and 10% year-over-year changes that you can see in the pink benchmark on the right.
-In the carrier's own blue data, however, you can see a 32% drop in the pre-injury average weekly wage in 2021.
-This clearly doesn't make much sense even though the reported pre-injury Average Injured Weekly Wage values on the quarterly record were all valid.
+In the carrier's own blue data, however, you can see a 32% drop in the preinjury average weekly wage in 2021.